< /> < />

 Odds are that if you're looking for healthy diet tips, you've probably seen chia seeds pop up time and time again.

-Adding chia seeds to your diet has been found to be a shortcut to healthier living and a vital source of fibre, omega-3 fatty acids, antioxidants, and other essential nutrients that have your body working, feeling, and looking better.
+Adding chia seeds to your diet is a shortcut to healthier living and a vital source of fibre, omega-3 fatty acids, antioxidants, and other essential nutrients that help your body work, feel, and look better.

 While these health benefits are well documented, their relationship to weight loss has been a relatively new conversation, and the concept of chia seeds in water for weight loss specifically is even newer.